bentayloruk/CsTasks/README.md

 ## Release Notes

+### 0.1.6

+* Removed CTP extension.
+No longer a PRE package.
+* Added ReseedCampaignIds to MarketingDataSource.

 ### 0.1.5

 * Breaking change:  Rolled marketing functions into MarketingDataStore class.
 Should be easier to use for most.